 Everyone got to their feet at the end of Minnesota's 107-101 victory over the Pistons that Saturday night, and some took their places in the aisles on their way to the exits.
 But hardly anyone left.
 On an historic night at Target Center—just the eighth night of its kind—the 15,311 on hand awaited an interview with coach Rick Adelman commemorating the long-time coach's 1,000th win.

-With two cornerstone, successful leaders at the helm, the Wolves have their sights set on a long and prosperous future.
+With Flip announcing his return as head coach while proceeding the duties as President of Basketball Operations, the Wolves have their sights set on a long and prosperous future.

-Rick Adelman and Flip Saunders have been there before.
-They know what it takes to bring a franchise to the forefront of the NBA.
+Flip Saunders has been here before.
+He knows what it takes to bring a franchise to the forefront of the NBA.

 Flip is Minnesota's all-time winningest coach, and is third among all active NBA coaches with 638 career wins.

 The 2006-07 NBA Coach of the Year, Mitchell brings 4+ seasons of head coaching experience to the Wolves bench, previously serving as head coach of the Toronto Raptors from 2004-08.
 Mitchell spent 13 years in the NBA, where 10 of those seasons were spent in Minnesota.

 This season will be Lowe's fourth time coaching alongside Saunders, previously serving as an assistant under him in both Minnesota and Detroit.
 Lowe's ties with Minnesota originally began in 1989-90 as a player with the organization in its inaugural season, appearing in a career-high 80 games.

 A University of Minnesota graduate, Saunders spend the last five seasons as an assistant with the Washington Wizards, where he was intrumental in assisting with the preparation for upcoming opponents with extensive scouting reports and statistical analysis.